 Type & Timber

 This style of capturing the wedding day is unlike any other.
 It’s a mix of editorial, traditional, and fine art, but with a big emphasis on high-end fashion and details surrounding the day.
-You will feel like a supermodel at the end of your wedding day and will have photos that feel like should be the cover of a magazine.
+You will feel like a supermodel at the end of your wedding day and will have photos that should be the cover of a magazine.

 Some of my favorite local photographers who have this “Fashion” Style.